alexvpickering/alexvpickering.github.io/_posts/2016-08-01-drug-combinations.md

 <img src="/img/stacking_2000.png" class="ImageBorder ImageResponsive" alt="stacking">

 For our purposes, Hopeless Model's predictions will be stacked with a gradient boosted random forest.
-Hopeless model will make his predictions (figure below on left - transparent purple circles) and then pass them to the random forest (figure below - right).
+Hopeless model will make his predictions (figure below on left - transparent purple circles) and then pass them to the random forest (figure below on right).
 Each sample provided to the random forest will contain the information for only a single gene from one study.
-For each sample, the random forest will have access to the effect of the two individual treatments (both effect sizes - solid red and blue circles, and variances - feathered red and blue circles) as well as Hopeless Model's prediction (note that `xgboost` doesn't mind missing data so we don't need to infer the missing variances).
+For each sample, the random forest will have access to Hopeless Model's prediction and to the effect of the two individual treatments (both effect sizes - solid red and blue circles, and variances - feathered red and blue circles).
+Note that `xgboost` doesn't mind missing data so we don't need to infer the missing variances.

 <img src="/img/nnet_1400.png" class="ImageBorder ImageResponsive2" alt="nnet">